daniel-santiago-rueda/QuantumMaterials/README.md

 # QuantumMaterials

-By: Daniel Santiago Rueda-Villalba
-//Homeworks &amp; Codes for Quantum Materials course.
+By: Daniel Santiago Rueda-Villalba <br> Homeworks &amp; Codes for Quantum Materials course.
 January - May 2026.